Gender Construction Kit Logo

 What should I be aware of?

 Taking oestrogen may increase the risk of thromboembolic disease (problems caused by blood clotting like deep vein thrombosis), prolactinoma, gallstones, and liver problems.
 These risks can be reduced by regular blood testing, stopping smoking, and maintaining a healthy lifestyle 1.
+While oestrogen does reduce production of sperm, it does not provide adequate contraception 2 and does not effectively prevent pregnancy.

 • Breast development